 Designing often starts with a good sketch.
 Fashion designer Anastasia Ruzhevska shows you how you can work with brushes and pencils, get the proportions of the human body right and guides you in your own fashion sketches.

-It is possible to follow the whole 4-week course or book the workshops of interest separately.
+It is possible to follow the whole course or book the workshops of interest separately.
 Some of the workshop will require some preparation.
-Materials are included, but sometimes it is required to bring something extra to your workshop (like old cloth or inspiration) You will get an e-mail with all the specifics about the particular workshop(s) that you booked.
+Materials are included, but sometimes it is required to bring something extra to your workshop (like old cloth or inspiration) You will get an e-mail with all the specifics about the particular workshop(s) that you booked if you need to bring or prepare something.

 Nastia Rouge – graduated as a Bachelor of Fashion Design in 2017, currently a freelance fashion designer and stylist.
 Started her professional career in early 2011 as a protege of Ukrainian painter/textile designer while learning academic art at the Artist Union of Kiev.
 In 2012 got a university grant to study textile design but quit after one year to move to the EU for a fashion design studies.
 Mostly interested in conceptual fashion and wearable avant-garde.
 Created a full collection inspired by Russian prison tattoos.
 She believes in a power of inspiration and a creative state of mind.
 Nastia teaches different fashion design workshops & courses at De Steek.